dannywillems/dannywillems.github.io/index.md

     href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
     <br />
     My current interest in cryptography is incrementally verifiable computation.
-I have been also interested in arithmetization-oriented cryptographic primitives.
-On my free-time I read about cybersecurity, low-level code optimisations, formal verification and mathametics applied in physics.
-I also enjoy doing recreative mathematics.
+I have also been interested in arithmetization-oriented cryptographic primitives.
+    On my free-time I read about cybersecurity, low-level code optimizations, formal verification and mathematics applied to physics.
+I also enjoy doing recreational mathematics.
     <br />
     Nowadays, I like getting my hands dirty coding in C, OCaml, Rust and read assembly code.
 Constantly requiring to be in an intellectually stimulating